 connect to a network in Tails, and automatically configures access to

 the Journalist Interface and to the servers via SSH.
 The HidServAuth info is

 ~/Persistent/securedrop/install_files/ansible-base and stored in

-In addition, the script creates desktop and menu shortcuts for the Source and Document Interfaces, updates the Ansible inventory file to access the servers playbooks over Tor in the future, directs Tails to install Ansible at the beginning of every session, and sets up SSH host aliases for the servers.
+In addition, the script creates desktop and menu shortcuts for the Source and Journalist Interfaces, directs Tails to install Ansible at the beginning of every session, and sets up SSH host aliases for the servers.

 The only thing you need to remember to do is enable persistence when you boot the Admin Workstation.
 If you are using the Admin Workstation and are unable to connect to any of the authenticated onion services, restart Tails and make sure to enable persistence.

 USB drives can wear out, get lost, or otherwise become corrupted, making it very important to be sure to keep current backups.
 Follow the Backup the Workstations document to create a backup of your Secure Viewing Station, Admin Workstation, and Journalist Workstations after you’ve completed the installation and post-installation steps.